elenabortolato/bren/README.md

-# bren
-(Bias Reduction in the Equicorrelated multivariate Normal)
+# bren (Bias Reduction in the Equicorrelated multivariate Normal)

-author: Elena Bortolato, Euloge Clovis Kenne Pagui

-code related to the paper "Bias reduction and robustness for gaussian longitudinal data analysis"
+code related to the paper "Bias reduction and robustness for gaussian longitudinal data analysis" (E. Bortolato, E. C. Kenne Pagui)